noxsicarius/Epoch-Admin-Tools/README.md

 An admin menu for the purpose of testing and administrating a [DayZ Epoch](https://github.com/vbawol/DayZ-Epoch) server.

-## A few of the features:
+## Features:
+#### For help with Administration:
 * Multiple Admin levels
+* Spectate players
+* Spawn locked vehicles with keys (saved even after restart)
+* "Display code" for locked vaults/doors
+* "Create key" for vehicles with lost keys
+* Force lock and unlock vehicles without keys
+* Base Destruction - Destroy all buildables/vehicles within a customizable radius
+* Spawnable crates with weapons, items, and supplies (e.g. "VIP crate", "Bambi crate", "Medical crate", etc.)
+* Spawn locked or temporary vehicles via the menu or a custom-made graphical vehicle menu ([screenshot](https://f.cloud.github.com/assets/204934/2233637/43153c0a-9b2c-11e3-8a03-40d11239e1cb.png))

+#### Other features:
 * Godmode
 * Teleport self (or others to you)
 * Flying
-* Delete or Repair object on crosshairs
-* Heal self and others within X meters
-* ESP
-* Infinite Ammo
 * Invisibility
+* Infinite Ammo / No recoil
 * Change skins
+* Delete, repair/refuel, or only refuel vehicle on crosshairs
-* Spawn weapons and items
+* Heal self and others within 25 meters
-* Spawn locked vehicles with keys (saved even after restart)
-* "Display code" for locked vehicles/buildings and "Create key" for vehicles with lost keys.
-* Base Destruction - Destroy all buildables/vehicles within a radius up to 500m.
+* ESP - display players, zombies, safes, tents, vehicles, and AI on the map
 * ...and more!

 ## Installation